antoniosrferreira/manager.README/README.md

 - Appreciating global cuisine
 - Connecting with people from various backgrounds
 - Watching TV series, films, and docuseries
-- Reading about technology, business, economics, and leadership
+- Reading about technology, business, science and leadership
-- Admiring high-performance cars
+- Admiring the universe around us
-- Following sports like tennis, F1, and football (FCP and Chelsea FC fan)
 - Taking rejuvenating walks
 - Spending quality time with family and friends
-- Coaching my son's football team
+- Coaching someone
+- Receiving coaching from someone (Yeah, I like self development, it's a bit like coding the brain!
+I'm always in the lookout for moving things around!

-I'm known for being curious, forthright, trustworthy, pragmatic, a doer, "the coach", helpful, strategic, hard-working, and caring.
+I'm known for being a trusted advisor, happy, servant, coacher, humane, logical, frank, ethical, strategic, cultured, business, global, pragmatic, a doer, "the coach".
 I'm always eager to learn and grow, both personally and professionally.

-## My Role as an Engineering Manager
+## My Role as an Engineering Manager (beware that altough this might not be my "named role"...
+I either approach challanges from either an engineering or architecth minset.
+Logical approaches are what's needed to evaluate, manage and change complexity.
+For this, we use science as our language; meaning that we must strive for accuracy, transparency, and certainty when communicating; and above all let ego's out of the room.
+They are an hindrance to the quality of our output and our overal communication skills.
+We all serve!

 As an Engineering Manager, my role is multi-faceted and revolves around a few key responsibilities: